Johnson & Johnson recalls Cilest birth control pills

 Media reports have said the tests showed one of the two hormones in Cilest was being released more slowly than intended.
 The pill is available in 43 countries, but is not sold in the U.S.

-Cilest contains two hormones that are similar to the natural hormones estrogen and progesterone.
+Cilest contains two hormones that are similar to the natural hormones oestrogen and progesterone.
 Cilest, which women use to avoid unwanted pregnancies, works by preventing the release of eggs from the ovary.

 The product remains safe and effective, Romano said, adding that there is no risk for the women who had taken the pill.
 Less than 800,000 individual consumer packets remain available for sale, she said.